dylan-lang/opendylan/documentation/library-reference/source/system/locators.rst

    A file system locator is a locator that refers to either a directory or a file within the file system.

+.. class:: <file-system-file-locator>

+   :superclasses: :class:`<file-system-locator>`, :class:`<file-locator>`

+   This locator refers to a file within a file system.

+.. class:: <file-system-directory-locator>

+   :superclasses: :class:`<file-system-locator>`, :class:`<directory-locator>`

+   This locator refers to a directory within a file system.

 .. class:: <directory-locator>
    :open:
    :abstract: